 - Some customers report that their dogs simply do not enjoy the taste of this food.
 It’s all very well getting the healthiest option on the market, but if your pet won’t actually eat it, this could make the whole thing a moot point.

 When purchasing a low glycemic option, there are several factors you likely need to consider.
-We’ve broken down these potential problems into this handy buyer’s guide, to help you though the choosing and purchasing process.
+We’ve broken down these potential problems into this handy buyer’s guide, to help you through the choosing and purchasing process.

-Why go for a low glycemic dog food?
+Why go for low glycemic dog food?

 There are many reasons you may wish to consider purchasing a low glycemic meal for your pet.
 The primary thing associated with low glycemic diets is diabetes, as these options can help maintain healthy blood sugar levels.
 But low glycemic options can have other helpful impacts, too.
 For more and more pet owners, going for an option like this can make a huge difference to any dog’s health and happiness.